Atrozy/zeroshotprompting/transformers.js/zero-shot-classification/documentation.md

 ## Batch Processing
 - **Current Implementation**: Texts are processed individually in a loop.
-- **Potential Improvement**: Modify worker.js to perform batch inference if supported by the model.
+- **Potential Improvement**: Modify worker.ts to perform batch inference if supported by the model.

 ## Known Issues
 - **Initial Loading Time**: The first-time model loading can be slow due to downloading and initializing the model.